mezhanglei/react-easy-formrender/README.md

 - `expressionImports`: External variables to be introduced in the string expression.

 ### FormFieldProps
-- The controls, layout components, custom components and other components of the form are described in a uniform structure:
+- the components of the form are described in a uniform structure:
 ```javascript
 // Description of all component in the form
 export interface FormComponent {